laurenceyoon/how-to-organize-ismir/chairs-local-organization/README.md

 - 2025 decision: KAIST campus; multiple buildings for sessions.
 - Pros/Cons: On-campus simplifies logistics; off-campus offers amenities.
 Isolated venues (like KAIST) foster higher attendance and engagement as attendees stay focused on conference activities rather than exploring city attractions.
 Fresh air and outdoor spaces enhance experience.
 Budget savings vs city hotels.
 - Recommendations: Scout early; test accessibility.
 Consider venue isolation as attendance strategy – suburban/campus venues may increase session participation compared to downtown locations.

+#### 1.1) Additional Advice for Venue Planning (from 2025 decision)

+When selecting venues, ensure that the spaces can support the full range of conference activities, from tutorials to social events.
+These four venues do not necessarily need to be separate; depending on the local infrastructure, overlapping use of spaces is also possible.

+- Tutorials: Secure a site with at least three lecture rooms that can run simultaneously.
+A registration desk should be located nearby for participant check-in and on-site support.
+- Main Conference (Oral & Poster Sessions): The main hall should host oral sessions, keynotes, industry talks, music programs, and other sessions or events, with a separate poster area large enough for dense Late-Breaking Demo (LBD) sessions.
+Allocate sponsor booths near posters or coffee break zones, and ensure lunch options are conveniently accessible to keep the schedule efficient.
+- Welcome Reception: Select a venue that allows casual interaction with light meals (finger foods and drinks).
+Standing tables are highly recommended to encourage mingling.
+- Banquet & Jam Session: Requires a stage and sound system suitable for performances, as well as dining capacity for attendees.
+Check whether the venue allows late-hour access for evening programs.

 ### 2) Shuttle and Transportation
 - Context: Ensure easy access for attendees.